 Well, we survived our first week back to school after the holidays.
 Just barely.

 Humor gets me through it all!
-Here are some moments, pictures and stories that made me laugh out loud recently.
+Here, in this edition of Friday Funnies, are some moments, pictures and stories that made me laugh out loud recently.

 BUSINESS ADVICE FROM KIDS